General course design

 Besides a general introduction on the European Union, this modules is dedicated to the anaylsis of the EU's Area of Freedom, Security and Justice (AFSJ).
 The EU's AFSJ is a policy area that covers European policy-making on asylum, immigration policy, civil and criminal law matters, terrorism and police cooperation.
 It will be discussed how the EU is assisting or even superseding member states in tackling issues of migration, legal certainty and internal security.

-EU's Area of Freedom, Security and Justice (Schedule will be online soon)
+EU's Area of Freedom, Security and Justice (preliminary schedule)

 The Future of European Integration